 - our contractors operating on the network

 - independent Control Room operators of transport and other infrastructures which generate high volumes of traffic (corporate users)

 - transport infrastructure operators (ports, airports, toll-roads, rail, bus stations etc)

 - shopping centres

 - traffic information to enable better journey planning (corporate users)

 - traffic information users — for internal use only (no exploitation rights) eg breakdown services, delivery and logistics operators

 - traffic information service developers and providers who will need exploitation rights eg broadcasters, web site developers, etc.

-For reasons of road safety Highways England does not licence re-use of the images for dedicated in-car traffic information services.
+For reasons of road safety we do not licence re-use of the images for dedicated in-car traffic information services.
 It is the Government’s policy to prevent driver distraction and the use of mobile phones and other handheld devices whilst driving.
 This is clearly demonstrated in: